2006 Men's World Floorball Championships

-The 2006 Men's Floorball Championships were the sixth men's Floorball World Championships.
+The 2006 Men's Floorball Championships were the sixth Men's World Floorball Championship.
 It was held in May 2006 in Sweden, with the host country defeating Finland in sudden victory in the gold medal game.
 Sweden thus continued its tradition of winning these championships, but for the first time in their history the team failed to win all games.
 Switzerland became the first team to accomplish a draw versus Sweden in a world championship game, and later won the bronze medal.